 (d) The number of guests attending must be guaranteed seven (7) working days before the function date.

-(f) Full Golf Members shall not pay a room rental fee
+(f) All Members shall pay a discounted room rental fee based on the Membership category.

 Liquor law violations are not permitted at the Club.
 It is illegal for any person to bring alcoholic beverages into the Club for the purpose of consumption or storage.
 It is also illegal to remove alcoholic beverages from the Club.
 Club Management employees may refuse to serve alcoholic beverages to any member or guest who appears to be intoxicated.
 Minors may not purchase or consume alcoholic beverages anywhere at the Club.